openhab/openhab-addons/addons/binding/org.openhab.binding.orvibo/README.md

 ## Thing Configuration

 This is optional, it is recommended to let the binding discover and add Orvibo devices.
 To manually configure an S20 Thing you must specify its deviceId (MAC address).

-In the thing file, this looks e.g. like
+In the thing file, this looks like:

 ```
 Thing orvibo:s20:mysocket [ deviceId="AABBCCDDEEFF"]